alibaba/FederatedScope/federatedscope/llm/README.md

 # FederatedScope-LLM

-FederatedScope-LLM (FS-LLM) is a unified, comprehensive and efficient package for federated large language model.
+FederatedScope-LLM (FS-LLM) is an efficient package for federated large language model.
 We provide a hands-on tutorial here, while for more detailed tutorial, please refer to [TO-BE-RELEASED]().

 ## Quick Start